 Very similar diagrams to the ones in $\Gamma_{12}^q$ arise in the lifetime ratio $\tau (B_s^0) / \tau (B_d^0)$, see Fig.\ \ref{fig:1-loop}.

-The obvious difference between the two diagrams is the trivial exchange of $b$- and $q$-lines at the right end of the diagrams.
+The obvious difference between the two diagrams is the trivial exchange of $b$ and $q$ lines at the right end of the diagrams.
 A more subtle and more important difference lies in the possible intermediate states, when cutting the diagrams in the middle.
 In the case of lifetimes all possible intermediate states that can originate from a $x \bar{y}$ quark pair, can arise.
 In the case of mixing, we have only the subset of all intermediate states into which both $B_q^0$ and $\bar{B}_q^0$ can decay.
+Thus one would expect that duality works better in the lifetimes than in mixing.
 Independent of this observation, our initial argument that the phase space for intermediate $c \bar{c}$-states is smaller than the one for intermediate $u \bar{c}$-states, which is again smaller that the $u \bar{u}$-case, still holds.
 Hence we assume that the $x \bar{y}$-loop for the lifetime ratio, has the same duality violating factor $\delta^{xy}$ as the $x \bar{y}$-loop for $\Gamma_{12}^q$.
-It turns out that the largest weak annihilation contribution to the $B_s^0$-lifetime is given by a $cc$-loop, while for the $B_d^0$-lifetime a $uc$-loop is dominating.
-This observation tells us that duality will not not drop out in the lifetime ratio, because the dominating contributions for $B_s^0$ and $B_d^0$ are affected differently.
+It turns out that the largest weak annihilation contribution to the $B_s^0$ lifetime is given by a $cc$-loop, while for the $B_d^0$ lifetime a $uc$-loop is dominating.
+This observation tells us that duality will not drop out in the lifetime ratio, because the dominating contributions for $B_s^0$ and $B_d^0$ are affected differently.
 Using our above model and modifying the $cc$-loop with a factor $1+4 \delta$ and the $uc$-loop with a factor $1+\delta$, we get with the expressions in \cite{Lenz:2014jha,Uraltsev:1996ta,Neubert:1996we,Franco:2002fc}

-A detailed estimate of the theoretical error is given in the appendix.
+A detailed estimate of the theoretical error is given in the Appendix \ref{app:B}.
 Unfortunately the standard model prediction relies strongly on lattice calculations that are already 15 years old \cite{Becirevic:2001fy} and no update has been performed since then.
 For a more detailed discussion of the status of lifetime predictions, see \cite{Lenz:2014jha}.
 Nevertheless, one finds a big impact of the duality violating factor $\delta$ on the final result.
 A value of $\delta = 1$ would have huge effects, compared to the central value within the standard model and its uncertainty. \\ Our theory prediction can be compared to the current experimental value for the lifetime ratio \cite{Amhis:2014hma}

 If the tiny deviation between theory and experiment is attributed to duality violation, then we get an allowed range for $\delta $ of